-Microsoft is retiring the Windows XP operating system on April 8th, 2014.
+Microsoft retired the Windows XP operating system on April 8, 2014.
 Windows XP has been a popular operating system for many years and is still used in many computers and ATMs.
-While it will continue to operate after April 8th and not simply disappear, Microsoft will no longer provide support or security updates for this system.
+While it will continue to operate after April 8 and not simply disappear, Microsoft will no longer provide support or security updates for this system.

 Good privacy is good business.
 All Canadian businesses are required by law to create their own privacy policies that outline how they collect, use and disclose personal information about individuals.
 Individuals have the right to see what information has been collected from them

 How you structure your business could have implications on the taxes you pay and the people you hire.
 While you may choose to be a sole proprietorship or choose to incorporate, know the difference your choice will make.

 Regardless of the number of employees you have, the mental health of your workers matters.
 The Mental Health Commission of Canada estimates that the Canadian economy loses nearly $50 billion annually as a result of mental health-related issues.

 Many small business owners in Canada have business partners or family members with U.S. citizenship or dual citizenship.
 On January 1st, 2014, a U.S. law, the Foreign Account Tax Compliance Act (FATCA) is set to erase certain privacy protections now taken for granted in Canada.